vkernel/vmware-scripts/terraform/NSX/NSX-Security-Framework/USAGE.md

 #### Method 3: Combining both approaches

-You can also combine both approaches in the same rule:
+You can combine both approaches in the same rule.
+When you do this, both the predefined services AND the custom port/protocol will be included in the security rule:

 ```yaml
 - name: Allow HTTPS and custom port access